Malaysian PM says lost airliner was diverted deliberately

 If so, just finding the plane - let alone recovering the "black box" data and cockpit voice recorders that hold the key to the mystery - would be a huge challenge.

-The Indian Ocean has an average depth of more than 12,000 feet, or two miles.
+The Indian Ocean has an average depth of more than 12,000 feet, or two miles (3.5 km).
 This is deeper than the Atlantic, where it took two years to locate wreckage on the seabed from an Air France plane that vanished in 2009, even though floating debris quickly gave an indication of the area of the crash.

 Any debris would have been widely dispersed by Indian Ocean currents in the week since the plane disappeared.